Club Safeguarding Officers

 The person selected for the role of Club Safeguarding Officer must be able to:

 The importance of selecting the right person cannot be over-stated.
-The person selected may well be privy to some of the most private aspects of club members lives and must show they are able, and experienced enough, to handle confidential matters.
+The person selected may be privy to some of the most private aspects of club members lives and must show they are able, and experienced enough, to handle confidential matters.

 Club Safeguarding Officer Role Profile